Akane Takayanagi

 Akane Takayanagi (高柳 明音, Takayanagi Akane) is a former member of the Japanese idol girl group SKE48.
 She joined SKE48 as a second-generation trainee in March 2009, before being promoted to Team KII.
 She was a member of SKE48 Team KII, and a former member of NMB48 Team BII.

 AKB48 general elections

-At the AKB48 27th Single Senbatsu Election in 2012, Takayanagi ranked 24, which earned her a place again in the Undergirls.
+At the AKB48 27th Single Senbatsu Election in 2012, Takayanagi ranked 24, which earned her a place in the Undergirls.

-At the AKB48 53rd Single Senbatsu Election in 2018, Takayanagi ranked 18, which earned her a place again in the Undergirls.
+At the AKB48 53rd Single Senbatsu Election in 2018, Takayanagi ranked 18, which again earned her a place in the Undergirls.

 Personal life

 Takayanagi's nickname 'Churi' comes from the sound that her pet parakeets make.
 Takayanagi also has five parakeets named Papi, Pino, Pucho and Popo, Pyuaru.